 Destination Earth (DestinE) aims to develop – on a global scale - a highly accurate digital model of the Earth to monitor and predict the interaction between natural phenomena and human activities.
-As part of European Commission’s Green Deal and the Digital Strategy, Destination Earth (DestinE) will contribute to achieving the objectives of the twin transition, green and digital.
+As part of the European Commission’s Green Deal and Digital Strategy, DestinE will contribute to achieving the objectives of the twin transition, green and digital.

-Users of DestinE will be able to access vast amounts of natural and socio-economic information in order to:
+Users of DestinE, including non-scientific experts, will be able to access and interact with vast amounts of Earth system and socio-economic data in order to:

-- Support EU policy-making and implementation: For example, to assess the impact of existing environmental policies and legislative measures and support future evidence-based policy-making.
+- Support EU policy-making and implementation: for example, to assess the impact of existing environmental policies and legislative measures and support future evidence-based policy-making.

-DestinE will allow users to access to thematic information, services, models, scenarios, simulations, forecasts and visualisations.
-The underlying models and data will be continuously assessed to provide the most reliable scenario predictions for the users.
-The platform will also enable application development and the integration of users’ own data.
-DestinE will initially serve public authorities and will gradually open up to a larger range of scientific and industrial users, to spur innovation and enable the benchmarking of models and data.
+DestinE will allow users to access thematic information, services, models, scenarios, simulations, forecasts and visualisations.
+Underlying models and data will be continuously assessed to provide reliable and actionable scenario predictions.
+DestinE will initially serve public authorities and will gradually open up to a larger range of scientific and industrial users and the general public to spur innovation and develop new applications and services.

-The operational core platform, the first digital twins and related services will be made operational as part of the Commission’s Digital Europe Programme.
+The operational core platform, the data lake and the first digital twins will be made operational as part of the Commission’s Digital Europe Programme.
 Horizon Europe will provide research and innovation opportunities that will support the further development of DestinE.
-There will be synergies with other relevant EU programmes, such as the EuroHPC Joint Undertaking and the Space Programme, and related national initiatives.
+There are synergies with other relevant EU programmes, such as the EuroHPC Joint Undertaking and the Space Programme, and related national initiatives.
 The European Commission coordinates the DestinE initiative in close collaboration with the Member States, Associated Countries, scientific communities and technology experts.

 A further series of open stakeholder workshops took place:

-- In October 2020, two workshops on user specifications for the first two Digital Twins (extreme natural events and climate change adaptation (Summary Report .pdf).
+- In October 2020, two workshops on user specifications for the first two Digital Twins (environmental extremes and climate change adaptation resulted in a summary report.

 - In November 2020, a workshop on DestinE system architecture design.

-- In February 2021, a Policy user engagement workshop was organised for discussing the two priority twins with potential policy users and their use case proposals.
+- In February 2021, a Policy user engagement workshop to discuss the two priority twins with potential policy end-users and propsals for use cases.

 DestinE will be developed gradually through the following key milestones:

-- By 2024: Development of the open core digital platform and the first two digital twins on extreme natural events and climate change adaptation.
+- By 2024: Development of the core service platform, the data lake and the first two digital twins on extreme natural events and climate change adaptation.